SeanColombo/CarND-Vehicle-Detection/writeup_template.md

 use_hist_feat = True # Histogram features on or off
 use_hog_feat = True # HOG features on or off
 ```
 I could probably have gotten away with a smaller "histbin" value, but every time I change one of those values, I have to re-train the classifier which is very time-consuming.
+Since I was already running fast enough and with extremely high accuracy (typically 0.9986), I directed my attention onward.

-Since I was starting with great parameters that I learned were good from playing around in the lessons ealier, my classifier was above 0.99 almost immediately and the only tweaking I did was related to making it run faster.
+Since I was starting with great parameters that I knew were good from playing around in the lessons ealier, my classifier was above 0.99 almost immediately, so the only additional optimizations I did were related to making it run faster without degrading accuracy.

 I noticed that 'HSV' and 'HLS' performed very similar in my earlier experiments but they were both very good.
-Since I was above 0.99+ for most of my experiments (and changing these parameters involves significant time investment), I never tested the well-regarded 'YCrCb' color-space.
+I did not test the well-regarded 'YCrCb' color-space on my project (although I played with it earlier and got similar results to HLS), but that is another option that could have been interesting to explore if I needed to get even higher accuracy.

 #### 3. Describe how (and identify where in your code) you trained a classifier using your selected HOG features (and color features if you used them).